Essential Equipment and Accessories

 waste water tank drain hose

-Left: waste (grey) water tank is under van floor and has a large drain tap just under the van sill on offside.
-Usually, at sites with motorhome facilities, it's just a case of turning on the tap and letting the water out, but at some smaller sites it may be difficult to manoeuvre the van close enough to the drain cover - this extension hose has a bayonet fitting which fixes to the van tap/drain.
+Usually, at sites with motorhome facilities, it's just a case of turning on the waste water drain tap and letting the water out, but at some smaller sites it may be difficult to manoeuvre the van close enough to the drain cover.

 lpg filler adapters